jekiekolya/Course-TS-practice/README.md

 # Course-TS-practice
-Created for stadying course by CourseHunter
+Created for studying course by CourseHunter